Classrooms and Lecture Hall

 The Frist Ticket Office is open Monday through

-Friday from 12:00 pm to 6:00 pm and two hours prior to any ticketed
+Saturday from 11:00 am to 5:00 pm and one hour prior to any ticketed

 Frist Campus Center event during the academic year.